 The Speckled Lace Stitch is a fast and easy knit with only two rows which require lace techniques while the other rows are done in purl and knit stitches.
-The only knitting technique you might need to take note of is sssk (slip, slip, slip, knit) which is a left-leaning decrease.
+The only knitting technique you might need to take note of is the sssk (slip, slip, slip, knit) which is a left-leaning decrease.
 Similar to the more common ssk (slip, slip, knit), the sssk requires slipping an extra stitch while all other steps are done the same way.
+Because of this, the Speckled Lace Stitch pattern is rated intermediate.
 Like most lace patterns, the Speckled Lace Stitch requires blocking for optimal results.

 Multiple of 4 sts + 5